lsst-dm/dmtn-205/index.rst

    :target: https://dbdiagram.io/d/61fff3cc85022f4ee5479e62
    :alt: registry provenance tables

-This includes two new fields for the existing ``dataset`` table:

-``quantum_id``
-  The quantum that produced this dataset (may be null).
-  Because a quantum can be produced by at most one quantum, we do not need a separate join table for this relationship.
-  If provenance data is loaded into the database as proposed in :ref:`the next section <recording-provenance>`, this information will be available when the dataset is first inserted, so no separate update is needed.

-``actually_produced``
-  Whether this dataset was actually written to any datastore (defaults to `true`).
-  A dataset for which ``actually_produced`` is ``false`` should never appear in *any* ``Datastore``, and the dataset record exists only because the dataset was predicted to exist when a ``QuantumGraph`` was generated.
-  A value of ``true`` does not guarantee continued existence in any ``Datastore``, but this this flag is still expected to provide an important optimization in queries for datasets that must be present in ``Datastores``, especially since most other reasons for dataset nonexistence allow checks to be implemented more efficiently by policy shortcuts (e.g. "this ``Datastore`` cannot have this ``PVI`` because it never has any ``PVIs``").

-The new ``task``, ``quantum``, and ``quantum_tags_*`` tables behave analogously to the ``dataset_type``, ``dataset``, and ``dataset_tag_*`` tables.
+The main new tables for provenance are:

+- ``task``: each row represents a labeled ``PipelineTask`` configuration in a ``Pipeline``;
+- ``quantum``: each row represents a single attempt to execute a task.

 Like datasets, quanta may be associated with collections, are "owned" by exactly one RUN collection, and there may be only one quantum with a particular data ID and task in each collection.
+Instead of storing these relationships in new tables, however, we associate each quantum with a special ``${TASK}_quantum`` dataset (with the same UUID) that contains the full original quantum - at least everything needed to reconstruct what is in the registry tables, as well as additional information that isn't needed for most provenance queries.
+We use this dataset's collections and data IDs as those of the quantum itself.
+This dataset does not need to include all provenance information related to the quantum; the execution system can chose to write arbitrary additional information (e.g. logs) to different dataset types that are related to the quantum in the same way as its regular output datasets (these are still identifiable as special via their dataset types).
+The ``${TASK}_quantum`` dataset should not appear as a regular output of the quantum, and it should not be used as an input by any downstream task.
+The ``host``, ``status``, and ``timespan_*`` columns of the ``quantum`` table provide basic metadata about the execution that we consider likely to be search criteria in provenance queries.
+The ``original_id`` columns provides the original UUID for quanta whose executions failed, as described below in :ref:`failures_and_retries`.

-Tasks are not associated with a particular collection, and are uniquely identified by their label.
+Tasks are not associated with a particular collection, and are uniquely identified by their label (just like dataset types); this means they represent a particular set of task configurations in pipelines that share this label, and have a many-to-one relationship with actual Python ``PipelineTask`` types.

 .. note::

    It may make more sense to make task labels non-unique, except within a particular collection, in order to allow the label to have different meanings in different pipelines or change its definition more easily over time.
-   This would analogous to the `RFC-804 <https://jira.lsstcorp.org/browse/RFC-804>`__ proposal for dataset type non-uniqueness, however, and as long as dataset type names *are* globally unique, and task labels are used to produce dataset type names (e.g. ``<label>_metadata`` or ``<label>_config``), there's relatively little to be gained from making label uniqueness apply only within a collection.
+   This would be analogous to the `RFC-804 <https://jira.lsstcorp.org/browse/RFC-804>`__ proposal for dataset type non-uniqueness, however, and as long as dataset type names *are* globally unique, and task labels are used to produce dataset type names (e.g. ``<label>_metadata`` or ``<label>_config``), there's relatively little to be gained from making label uniqueness apply only within a collection.
    The definition of those dataset types (which must be globally unique) would still effectively force global label uniqueness.

+The ``quantum_output`` table associates each dataset with the quantum that produced it.
+Because a dataset can be produced by at most one quantum, we could put this table's columns directly into the ``dataset`` table itself, but we expect keeping it separate to both improve separation-of-concerns in the Python codebase and make schema migrations easier.
+This also permits datasets not associated with quanta (i.e. those ingested from external files, or produced before the provenance system is implemented) to have no rows in this table, instead of adding ``NULL`` values to the ``dataset`` table.

+The ``Registry`` database's ``quantum_output`` table includes only output datasets that were actually produced, which is in general a subset of those predicted to be produced by the original ``QuantumGraph``.
+Those predicted-only output datasets will be listed in the quantum's special dataset and can hence still be retrieved, but we do not consider it worthwhile to include them in the ``Registry`` as well:

+- doing so would also require creating rows in the ``dataset`` and ``dataset_tags_*`` tables, and then finding ways to make sure they do not pollute or slow down queries for regular datasets that do exist (or at least once existed);
+- trimming these datasets from a ``QuantumGraph`` does not affect the datasets it will actually produce (and, in fact, it may give us an opportunity to identify and prune out quanta that will do nothing earlier).

-Links between quanta and their inputs datasets are stored in the ``quantum_inputs`` table.
+Links between quanta and their input datasets are similarly stored in the ``quantum_inputs`` table.
 This is a standard many-to-many join table with one extension: the ``actually_used`` flag.
-This may be set to ``false`` by tasks to indicate that the input dataset was not used *at all*, i.e. running the quantum without the dataset would have no effect on the results.
+This may be set to ``false`` by ``PipelineTask`` implementations (via a new hook in the ``ButlerQuantumContext`` class, probably) to indicate that the input dataset was not used *at all*, i.e. running the quantum without the dataset would have no effect on the results.
+Note that this definition considers a dataset to be "used" even if it was used only to determine which other datasets to use more fully, e.g. in some kind of outlier-rejection scheme.
 Tasks that do not opt-in to this fine-grained reporting will be assumed to use all inputs given to them.
-Note that there are actually three possible states for a quantum input dataset relationship, when the ``dataset.actually_produced`` flag is considered as well:
+Note that there are actually three possible states for a quantum input dataset relationship, when the "actually produced" state for outputs is considered as well:

-- a dataset is a "predicted" input if a ``quantum_input`` row exists at all;
+- a dataset is an "actual" input if ``quantum_input.actually_used`` is ``true``;
-- a dataset is also an "available" input if ``dataset.actually_produced`` is ``true``;
+- a dataset is merely an "available" input if it is present in the ``Registry`` database (and hence a preexisting dataset or one "actually produced" by an upstream quantum in the same graph), but ``quantum_input.actually_used`` is ``false``;
-- a dataset is also an "actual" input if ``quantum_input.actually_used`` is ``true``.
+- a dataset is a "predicted-only" input if it appears only in the original ``QuantumGraph`` and the ``${TASK}_quantum`` datasets.

-A dataset may not have ``quantum_input.actually_used`` if ``dataset.actually_produced`` is ``false``.
-Note that these states build on each other; we say e.g. "predicted *only*" when an input is not available (and by extension, not actual).

-Open questions and variants
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-InitInput and InitOutput datasets
-"""""""""""""""""""""""""""""""""

 This schema does not provide a dedicated solution for associating tasks with the InitInput and InitOutput datasets they may consume and produce during construction.
 Our preferred solution is to introduce a special "init" quantum for each task.
-This quantum's inputs would be the InitInputs for the task, and its outputs would be the InitOutputs for the task.
+This quantum's inputs would be the InitInputs for the task, and its outputs would be the InitOutputs for the task as well as provenance datasets (configuration, software versions) written by the execution system itself.
-It would have an empty data ID instead of the usual dimensions for the task.
+It would have an empty data ID instead of the usual dimensions for the task, and be distinguishable from other quanta by having a different dataset type for its special quantum dataset (e.g. ``${TASK}_init`` vs ``${TASK}_quantum``).

-This approach works best if it is reflected in the in-memory ``QuantumGraph`` data structure and the execution model; these special init quanta would be executed prior to the execution of any of their task's usual quanta, which would be handled naturally by considering all task InitInputs to also be regular inputs of the task's regular quanta.
+This approach will need to be reflected in the in-memory ``QuantumGraph`` data structure and the execution model; these special init quanta would be executed prior to the execution of any of their task's usual quanta, which would be handled naturally by considering at least one task InitOutput (the config dataset is a logical choice) to be a regular input of the task's regular quanta.
 This is actually more consistent with how BPS already treats the init job as just another node in its derived graphs, but with one init node per task, rather than one init node for the whole submission.
-Having one init quantum per task hints at a solution to another problem: if we write a different software version dataset for each (per-task) init quantum, instead of one for the entire RUN, each can be handled as a regular, write-once dataset, instead of needing to simulate update-in-place behavior.
+Having one init quantum per task provides a solution to current problem we raised earlier: if we write a different software version dataset for each (per-task) init quantum, instead of one for the entire ``RUN``, each can be handled as a regular, write-once dataset, instead of needing to simulate update-in-place behavior.

-No predicted-only datasets
-""""""""""""""""""""""""""

-Instead of adding the ``dataset.actually_produced`` column to the ``dataset`` table, we could ignore predicted-only datasets entirely in provenance.
-This simplifies the schema and avoids the problem how to query only for datasets that were actually produced.
-These predictions will still appear in ``QuantumGraph`` objects prior to execution, so by dropping them we make it impossible to reconstruct from provenance the full graph that was e.g. submitted to a batch system - but reproducing ``QuantumGraph`` generation is already not a guarantee of the system, because it depends on inputs (e.g. collections) that change over time.
-We would retain the ability to exactly re-execute any particular quantum and reproduce all output datasets however, because by definition these datasets are those that cannot have affected the results of the processing that did occur.

-Reverse-lookups for special datasets
-""""""""""""""""""""""""""""""""""""

-The provenance tables in the original proposal do not contain any foreign-key columns for the datasets that store important provenance, such as software versions, task configuration, quantum metadata, or quantum logs.
-Instead, these connections rely on dataset type conventions and RUN collection membership, e.g. "the configuration for the task ``<label>`` is in the ``<label>_config`` dataset in the same RUN collection," essentially the same as it is now.
-This avoids circular dependencies between foreign keys (which require an ``UPDATE`` after each ``INSERT`` to fully populate), and it allows the set of provenance-relevant datasets to evolve without schema changes (provided some in-code scheme exists for remembering the historical conventions for provenance dataset types).

-It also isn't straightforward to just add dataset foreign key columns to these tables in some cases: the ``task`` table as defined here has rows that are not tied to any particular RUN collection, and hence can't hold a reference to the config dataset.

 .. _recording-provenance: